 Population: Our review encompassed studies with participants diagnosed as presenting rectal tumors who had undergone either ESD or TES for management.
 We imposed no limitations on age, gender, ethnicity, or geographic location.

-Intervention group: The population in this group comprised patients with rectal tumors who underwent ESD
+Intervention group: The population in this group comprised patients with rectal tumors who underwent ESD.

-Comparison group: The population in this group comprised patients with rectal tumors who underwent TES
+Comparison group: The population in this group comprised patients with rectal tumors who underwent TES.

 Outcomes: We analyzed outcomes such as local recurrence, en bloc resection rate, R0 resection rate, procedure length, hospital stay length, or complication rates.